 Up to £25,000

 I’m a Systems Analyst, which means I work with lots of different organisations and use my analysis skills to help improve their computer systems.
 My day-to-day could involve anything from making a company’s online databases more secure, to better integrating their network system.
 My favourite part of the job is overseeing the testing process and spotting bugs – because once I know what the problem is, I can find out how to fix it.
 Obviously, meeting deadlines and solving more critical problems can be tough, and coming up with viable solutions is then an intricate task.
 But the key thing to remember is flexibility, with the future in mind.
 After all, the goal is for it to be built to last.

 Entry requirements may vary depending on the type of analysis you want to work in, but employers will generally look for candidates with a degree covering maths, statistics, business studies, or economics (or computer based subjects for systems analyst roles).
-Relevant work experience will also be beneficial which you may couple with part-time courses, and some companies may ask for additional postgraduate qualifications or specific qualifications in analysis.
+Relevant work experience will also be beneficial which you may couple with BCS Business Analyst Certification, and some companies may ask for additional postgraduate qualifications or specific qualifications in analysis.

 The Business Analysis Foundation certification is for anyone who requires an understanding of Business Analysis.
 This includes Business Analysts, Business Managers and their staff and Business Change Managers.Enquire now